beykyle/omplib/README.md

 - [pybind11](https://pybind11.readthedocs.io/en/stable/index.html)
 - [xtensor-python](https://xtensor-python.readthedocs.io/en/latest/index.html)

 It is highly recomended to use use a package, dependency and environment manager like [mamba](https://mamba.readthedocs.io/en/latest/) or [conda](https://docs.conda.io/en/latest/), especially if you want to use `omplibpy`.
 Then, setting up an environment to run `OMPLib` from `Python` is as easy as (e.g. using `mamba`):

 ```
-mamba create -n omp boost gsl numpy pybind11 xtensor xtensor-python
+mamba create -n omp cmake gcc boost gsl pybind11 xtensor xtensor-python
 mamba activate omp
+git clone git@github.com:beykyle/omplib.git
+cd omplib
+py setup.py build
+pip install .
 ```

 Now, within the environment `omp`, you can `pip install` as above to build `OMPLib` and install the `omplibpy` module.